-The weighted average fair value of the share options granted during the 2018 financial year is \$0.073 (2017: \$0.058).
+The weighted average fair value of the share options granted during the 2019 financial year is \$0.034 (2018: \$0.073).
 Options were priced using a Black Scholes option pricing model.
 Where relevant, the expected life used in the model has been adjusted based on management's best estimate for the effects of non-transferability and exercise restrictions, including the probability of meeting market and service conditions attached to the option.

-Expected volatility was based on the historical share price volatility in the period from September 2015 to the grant date.
+Expected volatility was based on the historical share price volatility in the 3 year period leading up to the grant date.